-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in a swimming pool accident, contact our office today for a free consultation with a personal injury lawyer.

 Causes of Swimming Pool Accidents

 Swimming pools, public or private, have countless hazards in plain sight.
 Depending on the equipment, the pool and equipment’s maintenance, security, and some other factors, any accident could occur.
 Some of the most common types of swimming pool accidents include the following: